 - 1. The AWPF-treated recycled water may be used for the following: - A. Surface irrigation in the following areas: - a.
 Food crops, including all edible root crops, where the recycled water comes into contact with the edible portion of the crop; - b.
-Parks and playgrounds; - c.
+Parks and playgrounds;

+- c.
 School yards;

 - d.
-Residential and freeway landscaping; - e.
-Unrestricted access golf courses; and - f.
-Other allowable irrigation applications specified in the Water Recycling Criteria, Chapter 3, Title 22, CCR, provided approval from CDPH and Regional Board Executive Officer are obtained prior to delivery. - B. Industrial or commercial cooling tower; - C. Industrial boiler feed, and; - D. Recreational Impoundments. - 2.
-The recycled water shall not be used other than those specified in section III.1 unless an engineering report has been submitted for such other uses and/or requirements for these uses have been prescribed by this Regional Board, in accordance with Section 13523 of the California Water Code. - 3.
-Recycled water shall not be used for direct human consumption or for the processing of food or drink intended for human consumption. - 4.
-The delivery of recycled water to end-users shall be subject to CDPH approval and/or its delegated local agency. - 5.
-The dual plumped system may be used to deliver recycled water to end-users.
+Residential and freeway landscaping;

+- e.
+Unrestricted access golf courses; and

+- f.
+Other allowable irrigation applications specified in the Water Recycling Criteria, Chapter 3, Title 22, CCR, provided approval from CDPH and Regional Board Executive Officer are obtained prior to delivery.

+- B. Industrial or commercial cooling tower;

+- C. Industrial boiler feed, and;

+- D. Recreational Impoundments.

+- 2. The recycled water shall not be used other for any other uses than those specified in section III.1 unless an engineering report has been submitted for such other uses and/or requirements for these uses have been prescribed by this Regional Board, in accordance with Section 13523 of the California Water Code, except for groundwater recharge reuse, and has been approved in writing by the Executive Officer and CDPH.

+- 3. Recycled water shall not be used for direct human consumption or for the processing of food or drink intended for human consumption.

+- 4. The delivery of recycled water to end-users shall be subject to CDPH approval and/or its delegated local agency.

+- 5. The dual plumped system may be used to deliver recycled water to end-users.
 The detailed dual plumped system requirements are available at Section V. of this Order.